rohn/tweetmapper/README.md

 Important Notes
 ---------------
-instead of using GET search/tweets (which returns an error) use the following format:
+instead of using GET search/tweets (which returns an error) the following API was used:

 > http://search.twitter.com/search.json?q=search%20criteria&rpp=100&include_entities=true&result_type=mixed